yannbelief/php-form-helper/README.md

 Read data from database and display it on an HTML form
 ---
 Sometimes we pull data from database and display them on the HTML form as its default values.
-The `importFromModel` method will give the input in `$f` the value of the attribute which has the same name as the input, in a domain object.
+The `importFromModel` method is designed for that.

 php code: